Alisher Usmanov: Sanctions

-Attempted confiscation of property in Germany due to sanctions
+Proceedings in Germany due to sanctions

-In March 2022, the Cabinet of Germany set up a task force to track down oligarch funds and assets in Germany involving the Ministry of Economics and Finance, the financial supervisory authority BaFin, the Federal Criminal Police Office, customs and the Federal Intelligence Service (BND).
+In March 2022, the Cabinet of Germany set up a task force to enforce EU sanctions in Germany, including tracking down funds and assets involving the Ministry of Economics and Finance, the financial supervisory authority BaFin, the Federal Criminal Police Office, customs and the Federal Intelligence Service (BND).

 The German Federal Criminal Police Office came across 36 offshore companies and 90 suspicious money laundering reports in connection with Usmanov.
-Usmanov denied all accusations, arguing that under the agreement on avoidance of double taxation between Russia and Germany, he did not have to pay taxes in Germany because all taxes were paid in Russia.
+Usmanov denied all accusations, arguing that under the agreement on avoidance of double taxation between Russia and Germany, he did not have to pay taxes in Germany because all taxes were paid in Russia which has been successfully refuted by Usmanov's representatives in numerous court proceedings.

-Usmanov does not directly own any real estate in Germany; all the properties were transferred to irrevocable family trusts long before the imposition of sanctions.
+Usmanov does not own any real estate in Germany; all the properties are kept in irrevocable family trusts long before the imposition of sanctions.

 On May 12, 2023, in a victory for Usmanov, the Land Court in Frankfurt am Main invalidated and annulled search orders at properties that German prosecutors linked to Usmanov: villas on Lake Tegernsee, an apartment in the outskirts of Frankfurt and other properties in Germany, as well as the Dilbar yacht in the port of Bremen.
 The court declared the searches illegal, called the prosecutors' accusations of money laundering groundless, and found numerous formal violations.
 The judges said the rulings that prompted the searches “do not meet the minimum requirements the definition of the crime being investigated”.
 German media called the case "the investigators' disgrace”.
 Another search occurred in early October 2023.
 On October 26, 2023, the court considered the application of Usmanov's lawyers requesting to stop illegal retention of property seized during the searches and ordered to return it to its owners.
+Searches with the seizure of documents took place even in the office of the football club "Bavaria" and at the stadium "Allianz Arena".
+Soon the authorization for the search was withdrawn by the court, and all the documents were returned.

-In August 2023, Usmanov filed a complaint with the German Federal Constitutional Court seeking to declare personal sanctions against him as unjustified, and that some provisions of the German Foreign Trade Act (that he allegedly violated) are unconstitutional.
+In June 2023, A. Usmanov submitted a complaint to the German Constitutional Court, alleging a violation of his fundamental rights as guaranteed by the Basic Law (Germany's Constitution) and the EU Charter of Fundamental Rights.
+He was seeking to declare that some provisions of the German Foreign Trade Act (that he allegedly violated) are unconstitutional.
 The provisions in question stipulate that sanctioned individuals must report their assets to the authorities themselves.
 This contradicts the constitutional privilege against self-incrimination.
 Usmanov also wants the searches on the Dilbar yacht to be recognized as a violation of the inviolability of the dwelling and an infringement of personal dignity.